• Archive

 by Michael Baniewicz

-Darin Spence, utility manager for the City of Maysville, right, used a water valve shut-off key to turn off the valve on a water main alongside Jeff Gopp, assistant utility manager, on Oct.
-23 at the intersection of Forest Ave. and Carmel St. in Maysville.
-After shutting it off, both Darin and Jeff put their ear close to the water valve shut-off key to listen if the water was still running.
+Darin Spence, utility manager for the city of Maysville (right), used a large key to turn off the valve on a water main at the intersection of Forest Avenue and Carmel Street.
+At left is Jeff Gopp, the assistant utility manager.

-The name Darin Spence may not sound familiar to many residents in Maysville, but they most likely utilize the services that Darin manages for them on a daily basis.
-As the utility director for the city of Maysville, Darin helps lead the operation and maintenance of its water and wastewater system as well as operating water systems for Old Washington, Lewisburg, Mays Lick, Wedonia, Stonelick and Pinewood.
+The name Darin Spence may not sound familiar to many Maysville residents, but they most likely utilize the services Darin manages for them on a daily basis.
+As the utility director for the city of Maysville, Darin helps lead the operation and maintenance of its water and wastewater system as well as operating water systems for Washington, Lewisburg, Mays Lick, Wedonia, Stonelick and Pinewood.

-In addition to being a servant at home and in the community, Darin is also serves as an elder at Clarksburg Christian Church in Vanceburg.
+In addition to being a servant at home and in the community, Darin serves as an elder at Clarksburg Christian Church in Vanceburg.

 Darin’s career with the utility department began in December 1995 when he started working part time through a work-study program at Maysville Community and Technical College.
 Outside of teaching, Darin said his second career choice would have been a forest ranger because of his interest in environmental science.
 That interest was the reason he pursued the open job at the utility department.

-After graduation, Darin worked his way up to various leadership positions within the utility department including water plant operator and wastewater treatment plant operator.
-The lighthearted conversation and work ethic shared with his coworkers at the department is partly why he enjoys working there, Darin said
+After graduation, Darin worked his way up to various leadership positions within the utility department, including water plant operator and wastewater treatment plant operator.
+The lighthearted conversation and work ethic shared with his coworkers at the department is partly why he enjoys working there.

-“It just seems like everybody works together,” Darin said.
+“It just seems like everybody works together,” he said.

-Darin says the foundation became a large part of the community.
+Darin says the foundation has become a large part of the community.

-After visiting the Maysville Wastewater Treatment Plant, Darin Spence, the utility director for the City of Maysville, answered a phone call on Oct.
-22 at the Maysville Wastewater Treatment Plant in Maysville.
-Darin went to the facility after learning that three out of the six vertical loop reactors were not working properly, which are mechanisms that treat wastewater using controlled biological processes.
+After visiting the Maysville Wastewater Treatment Plant, Darin answered a phone call.
+He went to the facility after learning that three of the six vertical loop reactors were not working properly.
+They are mechanisms that treat wastewater using controlled biological processes.

-From left, Ronnie Haas, laborer, Alix Flinders, laborer, Darin Spence, utility director for the City of Maysville, and Bradley Cooper, assistant distribution superintendent, monitor a service line on Oct.
-23 at Old Main Street in Maysville.
-They were fixing a water service line leak.
+From left, Ronnie Haas, Alix Flinders, Darin and Bradley Cooper, assistant distribution superintendent, monitor a service line at Old Main Street.
+They were fixing a leak.

-Darin Spence (left), utility director for the City of Maysville, Alix Flinders, laborer, Charles Chandler, laborer and Ronny Haas, laborer laughed while sharing Chuck Norris jokes in an office on Oct.
-22 at the Maysville Municipal Building in Maysville.
+Darin (from left), Alix, Charles Chandler and Haas laughed while sharing Chuck Norris jokes in an office at the Maysville Municipal Building.
 “It just seems like everybody works together,” Darin said.
-“I try to communicate and be able to joke and cut up and I think everybody pretty much does that — we do that with each other.
+“I try to communicate and be able to joke and cut up, and I think everybody pretty much does that — we do that with each other.
 It kind of relieves a lot of tension.”

-A bracelet that reads “Autism Awareness” with multi-colored puzzle pieces is worn on the wrist of Darin Spence, utility director for the city of Maysville, while he checks his emails on Oct.
-23 at the Maysville Municipal Building in Maysville.
-Darin said he has not taken the bracelet off for six months.
+Darin wears a bracelet that reads “Autism Awareness” and has multi-colored puzzle pieces as he checks his emails.
+Darin said he hasn’t taken the bracelet off for six months.

-After work, Darin Spence, center, played Connect Four with his son, Waylen, bottom right, while Megan, Darin’s wife, and Addlyn, 11, Darin’s daughter work on Addlyn’s homework on Oct.
-23 at their home in Tollesboro.
-“If I could thing of one word for me – what I’d like to have on my gravestone is ‘servant’ because I’m a servant to God and a servant to people,” Darin said.
+After work, Darin played Connect Four with Waylen while Megan and Addlyn, 11, worked on homework at their home in Tollesboro.
+“If I could think of one word for me — what I’d like to have on my gravestone — it is ‘servant’ because I’m a servant to God and a servant to people,” Darin said.
 “First thing, God, second thing, family, third thing, job.”

-Tyler Applegate talks with Darin Spence while on a hayride during an event sponsored by the Imagine Foundation on Oct.
-24 at R Farm Pumpkins and More in Maysville.
-The event offered attendees the chance to pet animals on the farm, a corn maze and a hayride.
+Tyler Applegate talks with Darin while on a hayride during an event sponsored by the Imagine Foundation at R-Farm Pumpkins and More near Maysville.
+The event also offered attendees the chance to pet animals and enjoy a corn maze.

-A waxing crescent moon hangs in the night sky while Addlyn Spence, 11, left, Brooklyn Applegate, 11, center left, Darin Spence, center right, and Megan Spence, right, prepared to leave R-Farm Pumpkins on Oct.
-24 at R Farm Pumpkins and More in Maysville.
-The event was sponsored by the Imagine Foundation.
+A waxing crescent moon hung in the night sky as Addlyn (left) Brooklyn Applegate, 11 (center left), Darin (center right) and Megan prepared to leave R-Farm Pumpkins and More after an Imagine Foundation event.

 Join Us